-The Group and Company was loss making in the prior and current financial years and thus a deferred tax asset has not been recognised in the financial statements for the year under review.
+The Group and Company were loss making in the prior and current financial years and thus a deferred tax asset has not been recognised in the financial statements for the year under review.

-The tax losses available to offset against future taxable profits, are estimated at £7.93m (2022: £7.39m).
+The tax losses available to offset against future taxable profits, are estimated at £8.42m (2023: £7.93m).